gdiaz384/ADKTools/README.md

 - Requires Microsoft Windows 7 or newer (but Vista will probably work).
 - Requires Administrative access.
-- A relatively recent toaster.
-Note: "Toaster ovens" are not supported.
 - 30GB+ HD space (The ADKs take like 17GB alone).

 ## License: